 Having worked with more than 350 major financial institutions across the globe, O’Neil has analyzed various engagement strategies employed by the industry’s top-performing advisors.
 Here are five ways you can upscale your client engagement performance, plus the action steps you should take to implement them at your own firm.

-1. Defer to the data
+1. Defer to the data to improve financial client engagement

 Top-performing advisory firms leverage sophisticated analytics tools and platforms to understand their clients’ demographics, behaviors, needs, and communication preferences.
 Armed with a more robust database, you can engage clients in highly relevant, customized ways.
 For instance, if you’re aware that a prospect has children, you can present products such as a 529 college savings plan.
 If they’re nearing retirement, you can tweak plan adjustments to align with their post-work life goals and needs.